rug-gmw/heymans/tests/cheap/testdata/test_source.md

 # Roses are

 Red.
 Nothing more can be said about it.
-They're just red.
+As long as you mention 'red' you will be correct.